Cutoff phenomenon for the warp-transpose top with random shuffle: Spectrum of the transition matrix

 \section{Spectrum of the transition matrix}

 In this section we find the eigenvalues of the transition matrix $\widehat{P}(R)$, the Fourier transform of $P$ at the right regular representation $R$ of $\Gn$.
 To find the eigenvalues of $\widehat{P}(R)$ we will use the representation theory of the wreath product $\Gn$ of $\Gr$ with the symmetric group $S_n$.
 First we briefly discuss the representation theory of $G\wr S_n$, following the notation from \cite{MS}.
+We refer to the exposition \cite{MS} for more details on the representation theory of $G\wr S_n$.

 A \emph{partition} $\lambda$ of a positive integer $n$ (denoted $\lambda\vdash n$) is a weakly decreasing finite sequence $(\lambda_1,\cdots,\lambda_r)$ of positive integers such that $\sum_{i=1}^{r}\lambda_i=n$.
 The partition $\lambda$ can be pictorially visualized as a left-justified arrangement of $r$ rows of boxes with $\lambda_i$ boxes in the $i$th row, $1\leq i\leq r$.
 This pictorial arrangement of boxes is known as the \emph{Young diagram} of $\lambda$.
 For example there are five partitions of the positive integer $4$ viz. $(4)$, $(3,1)$, $(2,2)$, $(2,1,1)$ and $(1,1,1,1)$.
 The Young diagrams corresponding to the partitions of $4$ are shown in Figure \ref{fig: Yng_diag_with_4_boxes}. \begin{defn} Let $\y$ denote the set of all Young diagrams (there is a unique Young diagram with zero boxes) and $\yn$ denote the set of all Young diagrams with $n$ boxes.
 For example, elements of $\mathcal{Y}_4$ are shown in Figure \ref{fig: Yng_diag_with_4_boxes}.
 For a finite set $X$, we define $\yx=\{\mu:\mu\text{ is a map from }X\text{ to }\y\}$.
 For $\mu\in\yx$, define $||\mu||=\sum_{x\in X}|\mu(x)|$, where $|\mu(x)|$ is the number of boxes of the Young diagram $\mu(x)$ and define $\ynx=\{\mu\in\yx:||\mu||=n\}$. \end{defn}